jorgebodega/dotpyle/README.md

 # dotpyle

-Dotpyle is a Python implementation of a dofile system manager, allowing users to keep a secure copy of all program configurations remotly, create different profiles, etc.
+Dotpyle is a Python implementation of a dotfile system manager, allowing users to keep a secure copy of all program configurations remotly, create different profiles, etc.

-## Working
+## TBD

 ### Init